lucky-sideburn/EveryTimesFanc/README.md

 # EveryTimeFanc
-## Create Automatically short videos whith "andate a fanculo" and a time reference (day of week, day time ...)
+## Create Automatically short videos with "andate a fanculo" and a time reference (day of week, day time ...)

 ## Requiremnts